Senate passes immigration bill. And, Jill Biden discusses her husband's 2024 campaign

 “With them in mind, I am choosing to return home as planned to continue my career as a woman scholar without losing more time to the state-imposed violence and hostility I have experienced in the United States – all for nothing more than co-signing an op-ed advocating for Palestinian rights,” she added.

 In March 2024, Öztürk and three others co-wrote an op-ed piece for their college newspaper, the Tufts Daily, calling for the university to acknowledge what they termed a genocide of Palestinians.
 One year later, the newly installed second Trump administration used the op-ed as a pretext to accuse Öztürk of antisemitism and revoked her visa.
 She was arrested in March 2025 by masked, plainclothed agents with Immigration and Customs Enforcement (ICE).
-ICE then took her to a detention center in Louisiana, in what quickly became a pattern, and placed her in deportation proceedings, leading to a lengthy series of court battles.
+ICE then took her to a detention center in Louisiana, in what quickly , and placed her in deportation proceedings, leading to a lengthy series of court battles.

 Öztürk and the federal government reached a settlement agreement earlier this month, resolving outstanding legal issues in federal court that led both the government and Öztürk’s legal team to request her immigration case be dismissed.